 Submit expense estimate budget to Secretary/Treasurer and Division Coordinator before expenditures begin.
 Watch for the deadline on this to be given by Secretary/Treasurer each year

-Inventory number of merchandise bags left from previous year to determine number of merchandise bags needed for current year (see files)

-Secure bids, place order for merchandise bags, using current Festival’s main color as contrast color on bag if possible or maintain violet/magenta as contrast

-April-May:

-Inventory number of mailing tubes left from previous year to determine number of mailing tubes and caps needed for year (see files)

-Secure bids, place order for mailing tubes and caps
+March:

+Evaluate past year’s sales and brainstorm new merch ideas

+April:

 Begin making plans for sale of merchandise during the week prior to Festival weekend (Jacobs Crossing sales) and brainstorm ideas for recruiting volunteers outside of the RSVP group if necessary.
 Bozeman Lodge and Hillcrest Sr. Living may be other avenues of volunteer recruitment

 Get familiar with VolunteerLocal and input volunteer schedule (or copy from previous years if no changes are necessary) so volunteers can sign up for shifts online

 Review previous year’s lists of volunteers and develop list for current year.
-Work with office to do a mass email to previous year’s volunteers letting them know they can choose a shift online
+Work with office to do a mass email to previous year’s volunteers letting them know they can choose a shift online or provide office with proposed email content to send via VolunteerLocal

+Order new merchandise (coordinate with Division) create inventory sheet or edit last years with wholesale and retail prices and shipping costs

+May:

+Establish merchandise sale hours for Crazy Days weekend, the week before Festival, and for Lindley Park during the Festival – submit for print in the Schedule of Events by May board meeting

 May-June:

-Arrange for merchandise sales on Main Street during Crazy Days downtown (in 2007-2010, outside Sage Salon; in 2011 & 2012, outside First Security Bank, 2013 east of Lilly Lu’s, sales were down, 2014 back outside First Security)
+Arrange for merchandise sales on Main Street during Crazy Days downtown in front of our building.
+Confirm with ED that DBA knows we are participating.

-Contact Ellie Staley at the Downtown Business Association to indicate our participation in Crazy Days and where we will set up.

-Establish merchandise sale hours for Crazy Days weekend, the week before Festival, and for Lindley Park during the Festival – submit for print in the Schedule of Events

-Call or write a letter of intent to Dave Cecich, Moose Point (Jacobs Crossing building owner, 581.6038) concerning merchandise sales during week prior to Festival weekend in Jacobs Crossing lobby (reviewed and approved by Executive Director)
+Confirm with ED that we have permission to sell merchandise during week prior to Festival weekend in Jacobs Crossing lobby

 June: